CluelessBiker/project4-print-statements/README.md

 - created the Procfile
 - pushed the project to Github
 - connected my github account to Heroku through the Deploy tab
-- and connected my github project repository, and then clicked on the "Deploy" button
+- connected my github project repository, and then clicked on the "Deploy" button

 - The live link for "print(STATEMENTS)" can be found [HERE](https://print-statements.herokuapp.com/)